Cheap Dopamine Is Stealing Your Potential. Take It Back.

 This is a huge struggle content creators like me deal with every day.

 You just don’t know, so you go to the app to find out.
-The answer is different every time, so you stay hooked.
-You then cycle through these phases that make you even more hooked.
+The answer is different every time, so you keep coming back.
+You then cycle through these phases that make you even more dependent on these apps.

 The 4 insidious phases that addict you